jinyangustc/acme-editor/README.md

 # Plan9

-Stuffs about Plan 9 and Acme Editor I encountered on the Internet.
+Stuff about Plan 9 and Acme Editor I found on the Internet.

 # Notes and wiki